The five surprising things your car insurance might cover - and three it probably won’t

 5. Injuries to pets

-You may be able to claim for vet bills if your animal is injured in a car accident, either in or outside of the car.
+These policies could enable you to claim for vet bills if your animal is injured in a car accident, either in or outside of the car.

 The three things your car insurance is unlikely to cover